 Grilling and smoking is a popular and delicious way to cook food.
 Whether you’re cooking meat or vegetables, even pizza or chili, you can make great flavors come to life in your own backyard.
 One of the keys to successful barbecue is to use the right fuel source.

-Wood is typically available in three different forms: wood chunks, wood chips, or wood pellets.
+There are several popular cuts and types of cooking wood, including wood logs, wood chunks for smoking, wood splits, wood chips, or wood pellets.
 You can learn more about the differences between wood chips and wood chunks in this post, or you can read on to learn the differences between wood pellets and wood chunks.

-Both wood pellets and smoking chunks will release flavorful smoke when burned.
+Both wood pellets and smoking chunks will release flavorful smoke when burned, but wood chunks will release more flavor.
 Whether you’re smoking a beef brisket, pork shoulder, ribs or any other food item, what you’re cooking will absorb some of this flavorful smoke.
 You’ll be able to cook mouthwatering dishes from the comfort of your patio or backyard.
 Although they both consist of wood, however, wood pellets aren’t the same as smoking chunks.